qemacs/qemacs/qe-manual.md

 Note: truncation cannot be detected reliably.

-### `int qe_haslower(const char *str);`

-Check if a C string contains has ASCII lowercase letters.

-* argument `str` a valid pointer to a C string

-Return a boolean value, non zero if and only if the string contains ASCII lowercase letters.

 ### `int qe_memicmp(const void *p1, const void *p2, size_t count);`

 Perform a case independent comparison of blocks of memory.